txus/terrorvm/README.md

     $ make examples

+## Debugging your TerrorVM programs

+TerrorVM ships with a debugger that you can use to debug your programs.
+The debugger can set breakpoint at specific lines and step through either high-level lines of code or low-level bytecode instructions.

+To use the debugger, pass `-d` as a second argument to `tvm`:

+    $ bin/tvm examples/functions.tvm -d

+The debugger will always show you the high-level code (in `compiler/examples/functions.rb`) so you know where you are at every point.

+The commands for the debugger are:

+    h: show help
+    s: step to the next bytecode instruction
+    n: step to the next line of code
+    c: continue execution
+    d: show the stack
+    l: show locals
+    t: show backtrace
+    b: set breakpoint in a line.
+Example: b 30

 ## Implementing your own dynamic language running on TerrorVM

 TerrorVM is designed to run dynamic languages.
 You can easily implement a